resohead/laravel-test-mail/README.md

 - your default mail driver,
 - synchronous processing

-Alternatively you have three other options in the command signature:
+Alternatively you have four other options in the command signature:
 - set the email address,
 - change the mail driver,
 - enable for queuing
 - change the queue connection
+- select the preset

 Changing the mail driver and running through a queue might require the queue worker to be reset.